lmorv/proto-glod/Process/journal.md

 I am having truble however imagining how to progress the narrative past this into 'sequence', and also picturing how i'll manage more than two characters talking in a conversation.
 I've been using **bold** text to signify Tezcatlipoca's dialogue, and normal text for obsidian.
 Maybe I'll use different text styles and sizes for other characters, even different fonts once in game.

 I am gonna try to write some more and get to the event-meat of the story, and then protype in GB Studio for a bit.
 I want to get into some object swapping intection experimentation as well, in UE5.
 And I thought of a title for the GB Studio story prototype:  Proto-Glod: Darklit (Lite).

+### June 7, 2023 -  Auto writing, complexity of context

+The harrowing thruth that all us humans live in fear the plain anthology of season subsumed by fire and a darly lit sky, saucetastic managment guys, my impending pedanticness escapes no reason no forray into the woodsack, the sack of wood, sac o' wooden beams.
+The antipathic pice of writing before your very eyes (reprise).

+I think I'm gonna try out an automatic writig technique on my script, see what comes out.
+Hopefully it doesnt reveal something too deep about my subconcius; some fatal charcter flaw.
+I think it's fitting, and I am stuck otherwise, I am really dreading any methodical aproach.
+I have a sort of outline in my mind but I feel like as soon as I put it down on paper its going to feel done to me.
+And the work that follows is going to be a drag.
+I rather try to surprise myself.

+I had a talk/ creative aproach/ story review session with Alexi (Alexandre Franchi) last week after the GaR meeting.
+I had him read my script and the narrative concept overview from my README.md file.
+We talked a whole buch, he said a lot of things, I'll tanscribe my notes below.
+What I am mostly taking out of it is that there is so much that I could do to approach the conceptualization of the story from a cinematic and experiential standpoint.
+I could storyboard, film prototype footage of key monets, make a 'mood-edit' with existig pieces of footage from other games, write out a formulaic 'pixar type' story outline, make an experiance map laying out the moment-to-moment event progression and user interactions of the piece (that was easy to do in Dead Space Remake, I speculate, because there was a built experiance to map in the first place).
+I could do so many things.

+I am mostly greatfull for the oportunity to talk to another human being about my convoluted process and know their intersts, and methods, and hear oabout their projects, and convoluted processes.
+The scale of some productions and art forms is hard to imagine sometimes, how many people and disciplines have to be movilized behind a unified idea, and how much work and care needs to go into every minute aspect of the final product.
+This shit is complex, I am not sure if knowing that helps.

+On another complexity-related note; I feel like the complexity of my life is increasing latey.
+I hope I dont burn out.
+Switching contexts bwteen classes, and work stuff, and this (which is also work stuff, but I am trying not to care as much despite that) is HARD, hard on my brain.
+I mignt have reached a dangerous level of existing stuff in my life.
+I am also moving at the end of the month, and creating a whole separate art project with friends.
+Yaaay!

+These are my notes from the session with Alexi:

+> Expossition > A process of discovery of who is the entity that is talking to Obsidian.
+> 	- Why is the kid in the library?
+> 	- What if we didn't know it was tezcatlipoca?
+> - Tezcatlipoca prompts player to try game mechanics.
+Tutorializing.
+(I'm doing this alredy in a subtle way).
+> - Using the gemboid as a coinduit.
+> - Feeling of activating somethig beyond your control.
+> - Starting with the possibility of picking up the book insted of diving straight into dialogue.
+> - Why does the story begin now inetad of last weekend?
+> - Letting go of the world as you knew it (mom, school, sibling).
+Point of no return.
+> 	- Option to leave the library.
+At some point that option becomes unavailable.
+> - Is there some sort of cosmic event bringing all these phomena into this library nexus?
+> - Is there an exibition at the lybrary?
+Artifacts, books.
+> 	- Reserch project?
+Lunar/solar eclipse?
+> - Variety of cultural artifacts.
+> 	- Only one (tezcatlipoca's mask), sets game event's in motion?
+> - Tezcatlipoca is also the god of memory.
+> - Maybe tezca is not aware he is tezca.
+> - What if the library is a museum? (nope).
+> - Quest system.
+> - What if the kid becomes tezcatlipoca?
+(He doesn't need to, he is alredy an aspect of them).
+> - Pixar story formula.
+> - Story beats in cue cards.
+> - Fleabag > Clusters of situational events, characters, bits of dialogue.
+> - 3rd person VS first person - is first person more adapted to stream of conciusness type narrative? (not nescesarrily).
+> - Playing around with the format of the game.
+Playing with conventions - 'Baba is You'.
+> - The game could transition from 3rd to 1st person.
+> - Automatic VS enacted/ intentional change.
+> - Storyboard story beats - experiance mapping.
+> 	- Cinematics: Types of shots, composition, lighting.
+> - Color key progression.
+> - Fake posters, promotional material.
+> - Mood trailer/ edit. - Gameplay footage of other games - in-game footage / cinematics.
+> - Fragmeted story - pieceing it together.
+> - Puzzle experiance in narrative.